mdibaiee/mahdi.blog/_drafts/2019-07-27-discrimination-iran.md

 ![Maslow's Hierarchy of Needs.
 A pyramid, from top to bottom: Self-Actualization, Esteem, Love/Belonging, Safety, Physiological](/img/discrimination/maslow.jpg)

 At the bottom, there are physiological needs, like health, food, water, sleep, shelter and sex.
-Only once these needs are fulfilled properly, do you get motivated to even think about the next level.
-That means, if your physiological needs are not properly safisfied, you will not even think about safety, love and belonging, esteem or self-actualization.
+Only once these needs are fulfilled properly, you get motivated to even think about the next level.
+That means, if your physiological needs are not properly safisfied, you will not even think about safety, love and belonging, self-esteem or self-actualization.

 Now, what all these physiological needs have in common is that they are fulfilled when there is a stable economic backbone in the country you live in.
-Once the economic backbone is broken, you start to lose ease of access to these physiological needs.
-Slowly but surely, you lose your motivation for seeking self-actualization, for esteem, for love and belonging and for safety and you hunt for your physiological needs.
-Once this happens for a whole population in a country, you are left with people with only one goal in their lives: to survive, and may I make it clear: _by any means_.
+Once the economic backbone is broken, you begin losing access to these physiological needs.
+Slowly, but surely, you lose your motivation to seek self-actualization, for self-esteem, for love and belonging and for safety and you hunt for your physiological needs.
+Once this happens for a whole population in a country, you are left with people with only one goal in their lives: to survive, _by any means_.

 With no motivation for building strong friendships and relationships, no motivation for security and safety, for feeling of accomplishment and for creative acts, the population transitions towards becoming one unsafe, cold, threatening, untrustable environment with no sense of joy or creativity.